SamSaffron/dv/README.md

 ```

 ### Agent management
 Manage multiple containers for the selected image; selection is stored in XDG config.
+These are the preferred top-level commands; the old `dv agent` group has been removed.

 ```bash
 ./dv list